lufixSch/LocalCompletion/README.md

 Model switching is not supported at the moment as most local tools don't support that property either.

 ## Release Notes

+### 0.0.5

+- Increase time between keystrokes before requesting a new completion
+- Show inline completion even if autocomplet widget is active (can be disabled)
+- Fix bug where sometimes a running completion would not be stopped if a new completion is triggered

 ### 0.0.4